 - Syphilis and other diseases ran rampant through the population of prostitutes and in turn through their customers.
 It became such a problem that England’s armed forces were being weakened by these venereal diseases.
 Some of these women ended up in the Lock Hospitals, but most died miserably and alone.

-- Jack the Ripper was the most famous murderer on the 19th century, and of course, prostitutes were his chosen victims; however, there were hundreds more murders that went unreported and uninvestigated.
-The Ripper gained notoriety due to his press coverage, but for the hundreds of nameless, faceless victims who came before and after him, there was no justice.
+- Jack the Ripper was the most famous murderer of the 19th century, and of course, prostitutes were his chosen victims; however, there were hundreds more murders that went unreported and uninvestigated.
+The Ripper gained notoriety due to his press coverage, but for the hundreds of nameless, faceless victims who came before and after, there was no justice.

 - The Ripper murders did bring attention to the deplorable living conditions many of the poor survived in East End.
 In the twenty years following the Ripper murders, many of the worst slums were demolished.

-- Bodies were frequently found in the river Thames (frequently enough that Dickens created a character like our Gaffer).
-Sometime the bodies were identified, but most times a prostitute would remain nameless.
+- Bodies were frequently found in the Thames (frequently enough that Dickens created a character like our Gaffer).
+Sometimes the bodies were identified, but more often, a prostitute would remain nameless.
 Prostitution was a transient business so no one would really miss her is she disappeared.
 If she remained unclaimed, her body might have been turned over for medical study and further violated even in death.
-No one would have known or cared whether the woman had jumped or been pushed, but either way, her pitiful existence had come to an end and no one really paid any attention to the death of another prostitute.
+No one would have known or cared whether the woman had jumped or been pushed, but either way, her pitiful existence had come to an end, and no one really paid any attention to the death of another prostitute.

 The “greatest social evil” drew an unprecedented amount of attention from both society and government.
-As ugly as it was, many scholars see prostitution, the acts designed to regulate, and efforts to reform, as feminism in its infancy.
+As ugly as it was, many scholars see prostitution, the acts designed to regulate it, and efforts to reform it, as feminism in its infancy.
 This and other “moral campaigns” were ground breaking for women because they (even in their limited roles) were allowed an active voice, something new for the Victorian woman.
 These “fallen women” laid the foundation for our voices today – there sacrifice was great, but not in vain.